One of the biggest struggles for cat owners is finding a bowl that their feline will drink from.

 Running water is better than still.

-When a cat is hunched over a bowl, it puts them in a more vulnerable position to be pounced on by another animal.
-A final theory is that running water simply tastes better!
+When a cat is hunched over a water dish, it puts them in a more vulnerable position to be pounced on by another animal.
+Cats may also simply find that moving water tastes better!

 It's all about location.